-CD++ [12,13] allows the definition of models following the specifications introduced in the previous section.
-The tool is built as a hierarchy of models, each of them related to a simulation entity.
-Atomic models can be programmed and incorporated into a basic class hierarchy programmed in C++.
+CD++ [11,12] allows defining of models following the specifications introduced in the previous section.
+The tool is built as a hierarchy of models, each of them related with a simulation entity.
+Atomic models can be programmed and incorporated onto a basic class hierarchy programmed in C++.